area17/twill/docs/src/events/index.md

 }
 ```

-::: warning
+::: tip
 Media and File are Twill modules and delete events can be cacthed via `ModuleDelete`.
-Module names are `file` and `media`.
+Module names are `files` and `medias`.
 :::

 ### Module create